open-ch/pingmachine/README.md

 (/output), which can then be used by who give the order to fetch the data:

                        .----> /orders >----,
-                      /                     \
+                      /       /telegraf     \
       Application----.                       .---- pingmachine <----> fping
                       \                     /
                        `----< /output <----'

-Orders Specification
+Orders and telegraf orders Specification
 --------------------
 An order is typically one target IP address that needs to be monitored.
 If an application needs to monitor an IP address, it just writes the corresponding order file in the "/orders" directory (more about the exact directory structure later).
+It additionally writes a corresponding telegraf file in the "telegraf" directory if the IP address belongs to a tunnel.

-Orders also need to be periodically refreshed (at least once an hour), to make sure that pingmachine continues with the measurements.
+Orders and telegraf orders also need to be periodically refreshed (at least once an hour), to make sure that pingmachine continues with the measurements.
 This mechanism is needed to make sure that no stale configuration has the consequence of monitoring an IP address indefinitely.